breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ```bash
 $ sudo certbot renew
 ```
-As a lazy person I would highly suggest to set up a `crontab job' which runs this command every month.
+As a lazy person I would highly suggest to set up a `crontab job` which runs this command every month.

 ### Optimizing SSL Nginx Settings